tlverse/sl3/README.md

     (Breiman 1996) and *stacked generalization* (Wolpert 1992).

 Looking for long-form documentation or a walkthrough of the `sl3` package?
 Don’t worry\!
-Just take a look at [the chapter in our book](https://tlverse.org/tlverse-handbook/sl3.html).
+Just browse [the chapter in our book](https://tlverse.org/tlverse-handbook/sl3.html).

 -----